open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/table.md

 ### columnName

  - Local name (not fully qualified name) of the column.
+ColumnName is `-` when the column is not named in struct dataType.
+For example, BigQuery supports struct with unnamed fields.
  - Type: `string`
  - The value must match this pattern: `^[^.]*$`
  - Length: between 1 and 64